Ship Street Centre – Jesus College, Oxford

 Throughout the project, adhering to the conservation and English heritage requirements along the way provided significant challenges.
 Preservation of part of the old city walls, including one of its bastions – a Scheduled Ancient Monument – had to be incorporated into the building using sensitive and specialist remedial works whilst ensuring public access was maintained to these historical structures.
 Additionally, the central location required a crane to be constructed on site with detailed logistical planning to enable materials and equipment to be delivered.

-Clarkson Alliance worked collaboratively to define the scope, pace and detail of the project and by identifying strategies to mitigate risk and by articulating the roles and responsibilities of the design team from the outset, we ensured delivery by Spring 2010 allowing time for the facility to start earning money immediately.
+Clarkson Alliance worked collaboratively to define the scope, pace and detail of the project and by identifying strategies to mitigate risk and by articulating the roles and responsibilities of the design team from the outset, we ensured a delivery date that enabled the facility to start earning money immediately.

 Client Jesus College, University of Oxford